-Heat milk and sugar in a saucepan until almost boiling; sprinkle in the ground rice, stirring well until just boiling.
-Simmer until rice is tender (3-4 minutes) and allow to cool slightly.
+Heat milk and sugar in a saucepan until it almost boils; sprinkle in the ground rice, stirring well until just boiling.
+Simmer until rice is tender (3-4 minutes) and allow it to cool slightly.
 Separate the egg and beat the yolk into the rice.
 Whisk the egg white and fold into the rice.
-Pour into a greased pie dish and stand it in a shallow pan of hot water.
+Pour the mixture into a greased pie dish and stand it in a shallow pan of hot water.
 Bake at 350°F (180°C, Reg 4) until well risen (about 20 minutes).